 While the woman of 2017 would be appalled by some of Joan’s “working in a man’s world” tips — such as discreetly paying for a male guest’s business lunch so he isn’t embarrassed that a woman is paying — you also have to remember this: Joan Crawford was encouraging women to have careers outside the home, knowing they could do a man’s job just as well.

 For years, “My Way of Life” has been an elusive cult classic that I have wanted to read.
 Until 2017, the only way to generally buy this previously out-of-print book was to order it from a seller on Ebay, Abe Books, Albris, etc. where you often would be charged $75+ just for a paperback copy.

 Everyone said “My Way of Life” was crazy, and some parts are but it wasn’t wild or outrageous like other reviews made it out to be.
 I wasn’t rolling on the floor with laughter or gasping every second like I thought I would.
 Some of the life tips make sense while most of them you have to take with a grain of salt.
 A large portion was just a star at the end of the her career telling how she lived.
-I almost felt sorry for Joan because by 1971, her Hollywood and studio system were gone but she was still trying to play that part.
+I almost felt sorry for Joan because by 1971, the Hollywood she knew was gone, but she was still trying to play that part.

-From her meticulous lifestyle tips, it’s obvious that Joan Crawford was high maintenance.
-But for a 65-year-old woman who had lived this way since she was 19, what else would you expect?
-Her life was exactly the way I would imagine it—and any other star for that matter.
+From her meticulous lifestyle tips, it’s obvious that Joan Crawford was every inch the star.
+Her life was exactly the way I would imagine it — and any other star for that matter.
 I’m sure Norma Shearer, Paulette Goddard, Lana Turner, or Loretta Young were just as particular about their own lives, in their own way.
-These women were all stars—trained to be camera ready at all times.
+These women were all stars —trained to be camera ready at all times.